 Second, we all are God’s stewards because we brought nothing into this world, and after our brief sojourning in this world we shall carry nothing out of this world.

-Apostle Paul also testifies to this truth in 1 Timothy 6:
+Apostle Paul also testifies to this truth.

 6 Now godliness with contentment is great gain.